 Now, I suppose all women are wired to react when their child cries so they don’t let them starve in a sock drawer somewhere but I can’t express the surge of panic I had when he started to cry.
-It was like chewing tin foil with metal fillings.
+It was like nails on a chalkboard.
 So I tried the other side, then back again.
 Now it was really starting to hurt.
 A nurse came in and asked me if I needed help and I said, as casually as I could “yes, please” and she proceeded to show me her version of the perfect way to latch a baby.

-By the time I left the hospital I had five different versions of how to breastfeed, a tube system to attach to my breast to supplement feed formula because my milk hadn’t come in and nipples that felt like a cheese grater had been used on them.
+By the time I left the hospital, I had five different versions of how to breastfeed, a tube system to attach to my breast to supplement feed formula because my milk hadn’t come in and nipples that felt like a cheese grater had been used on them.
 I was warned not to use a bottle because my son would get nipple confusion and not to use the tube system for too long because he’ll get used to that too.
-Then I was given a nice “Bye, bye now!
-Good luck.”

 Once I got home, I got a call from Public Health who automatically checks in when you come home with a baby to see if you’re about to drink Drano.
 I told her about my breastfeeding troubles so she offered to come over the next day to help me out.
 She ended up showing me yet another way to feed him then proceeded to ask me a variety of questions including whether or not I was I afraid of being hurt by my husband – who had at some point fallen asleep while sitting upright on the couch holding the baby beside me.
 Then she left.
 It still didn’t get any better.

 So the woman on the phone told me “No, it shouldn’t hurt but you should expect an exquisite pain.”
 Pardon?
 Exquisite pain?
 Is that like delicious death?
 No, I would just classify this as “pain pain”.
 Not only was she useless, I now pictured this 50-something sadomasochistic nurse in a gimp outfit undoing her zipper-mouth to take calls from us frightened new mothers.

 I wasn’t too keen on this as I had heard horror stories from friends about these breastfeeding nazis that essentially tell you to stop being such a damn baby and feed your child as nature intended and send you home with a “breast is best” brochure.
 I think I actually wore pajama pants to the appointment as this was day six of my living hell and I was looking like a worn out bowling alley whore.

 She came in weighed my son and told me he was gaining weight then asked me to show me how I fed him.
 I whipped out my boob because, at that point, she was the only one in the free world who hadn’t seen my tits.
 (On a side note, I think it’s so unfair that when you’re the most embarrassed about nursing it’s when you’re the least experienced at it so you have to strip down to your torso, use two hands and a pillow just to do it.)
 Anyhoo, she took a look and said “You’re doing a great job.
 Your latch is perfect, you just need to get used to it.
 It’s never easy in the beginning.”

 I’m just so pissed that most breastfeeding material kind of fails to mention the bumpy start that a lot of women have.
 It’s a great way to feed your kid.
 Hey, I did it with both my kids but I don’t think it’s always a Blue Lagoon experience for everyone and women should be given the support they need if they are trying to get through those dark days to get to their very own Blue Lagoon even if it’s just a Turquoise Puddle.

 What do you think?
 Do you know if there is great post-natal support where you live?
 Let me know because I know this varies significantly depending on where you are.
 What are you going to do, bottle, boob or both?